- 1 Is the COVID-19 vaccine for children under 5 years old available?

 Can my child get other routine vaccinations at the same time as the COVID-19 vaccine?

-The CDC says healthcare professionals can administer other routine vaccinations, such as for measles and HPV, at the same time as the COVID-19 shot.
+CDC says your child can receive routine vaccinations, such as for measles and HPV, at the same time as the COVID-19 shot.
 The American Academy of Pediatrics supports this as well.

-Routine vaccinations have fallen off during the pandemic.
-Doctors say it’s important that children resume vaccinations.
+Routine vaccinations reportedly fell off during the pandemic.
+Doctors say it’s important that children resume routine vaccinations.